TMFstudio/AutomationTest/README.md

 A pipeline YAML file (azure-pipelines.yml) is included for CI/CD in Azure Pipelines.

 You can customize the pipeline file to suit your requirements.

-With these configurations in place, you'll be ready to execute the UI tests and integration tests effectively.